 Motorcycle Adventure and courage all the way…

 From feeling the traffic passing so close it touches you as you ride through Indian cities, to mounting an elephant from the front in Nepal and climbing the mountain at Macchu Picchu in Peru with its innumerable steps and vertiginous drops, Touching the World takes you on a journey of extraordinary beauty and interest, full of surprises.
-It is unique in the perspective it takes, because Touching the World is written from Cathy’s point of view.
+In fact, it is a totally unique book.

 What is it like to be blind?